 Durable plastic holder and lens (I accidentally dropped the headlamp in a parking lot, NP), and it’s kind of fun how solidly—thunk—the light goes back into the holster.

 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

 You need—need—your headlamp.
-I’ve overshot a parking lot when returning from a crag to our vehicle, and wandered an hour the wrong way in pitch dark on a rocky ridge; was caught behind a slow party on a four-pitch route, and on the way down got a tree branch in the eye (corneal abrasion); and have forgotten a headlamp when camping at Maple Canyon, my tent just a little ways into the woods from the car.
+I’ve overshot a parking lot when returning from a crag to a vehicle, and wandered an hour the wrong way in pitch dark on a rocky ridge; was caught behind a slow party on a four-pitch route and, hiking down after finally finishing at dusk, got a tree branch in the eye (corneal abrasion); and have forgotten a headlamp when camping at Maple Canyon, my tent just a little ways into the woods from the car.
 But enough to stumble.

 Always bring your headlamp, any headlamp.

 That said, I am personally tickled by any new idea for an old standard, and upon getting the Snap Solo went around the kitchen picking up paper clips, forks and—emboldened—knives and scissors with its magnet.
-Then I took it outside, and lo: You can put it on your Coleman two-burner on a picnic table or tailgate, on your deck grill, or on your wheel well to deal with your next flat tire.
-Last time we got one was on a far 4WD road at dusk.
+Then I took it outside, and lo: You can put it on your Coleman two-burner on a picnic table (which I’ve since done a number of times), on your deck grill, or on your wheel well to deal with your next flat tire.
+Last time we got one was on a remote 4WD road at dusk.